Feature Canvas Template

 Give your team context about why you’re using the feature canvas.
 This canvas aims to help your team progress from execution mode to analysis mode.
 Context, customer problems, capabilities, and restrictions all impact whether or how you build out features.
 Get your product team to fill in this feature canvas in a single session, to understand the reasons for prioritizing certain features over others.

 Fill in each numbered segment with sticky notes.
 Stick to one idea per sticky note.
 After placing all the notes, nominate a group facilitator to review them to determine what ideas to prioritize, and which to set aside for the near future.
 Spend 10 minutes on this, then assess whether you’re ready to move onto the next step.
 If not, try another five minutes.
-You can use Miro’s Countdown Timer to manage your time during this activity.

 Add other segments if needed.
 An extended feature canvas can have up to 14 segments, including: customer tasks, customer awareness, customer support needs, success criteria, and key activities to deliver customer and business value.
-You can add rows or columns and change formatting or content inside each block with Miro Grids.

 Invite cross-functional team members to review and contribute to your canvas.
 You can use this feature canvas as a one-off team synchronization tool or maintain it as a living document throughout a product’s life cycle – to implementation and beyond.
 Revisit it as necessary to update details or add more segments as your team’s analysis and planning needs evolve.